-Pine is an electronic mail program recommended by FAS Computer Services for both new and more experienced users.
+Alpine is an electronic mail program recommended by FAS Computer Services for both new and more experienced users.
 It offers a menu-driven interface with on-line help.

 Yeah yeah, it's great and so on.
 Upon running

-pine, you should note the area at the bottom of the screen which shows you what keys you can press to do things.
+alpine, you should note the area at the bottom of the screen which shows you what keys you can press to do things.
 So, if you ever need to know how to do something, this would be the first place to check.
 The initial menu is pretty straightforward: use your arrow keys to select a destination and hit Enter.
 Most likely, you'll want the Message Index, which will list all your messages in your inbox.